-On Earth Day, 2022, we will be launching our Climate Health ePanel series in collaboration with the Global Consortium on Climate Health and Education, with the inaugural ePanel on Health Threats, Disparities and Necessary Actions.
-The free ePanel event will provide a broad overview of how climate related exposures – such as extreme heat, wildfires, drought and extreme weather events – threaten human health worldwide.
+On Earth Day, 2022, we launched our Climate Health ePanel series in collaboration with the Global Consortium on Climate Health and Education, with the inaugural ePanel on Health Threats, Disparities and Necessary Actions.
+The free ePanel event provided a broad overview of how climate related exposures – such as extreme heat, wildfires, drought and extreme weather events – threaten human health worldwide.

-In particular, we examine the disproportionate impacts on vulnerable populations, including African nations, indigenous peoples, persons living with disabilities, women, mothers and children.
-We will gain perspectives from clinicians, researchers, journal editors, educators, non-profit foundation leaders and public health policy experts to holistically assess these challenges and identify ways the scientific community can get involved and take action against these impacts and inequities.
+In particular, we examined the disproportionate impacts on vulnerable populations, including African nations, indigenous peoples, persons living with disabilities, women, mothers and children.
+We gained perspectives from clinicians, researchers, journal editors, educators, non-profit foundation leaders and public health policy experts to holistically assess these challenges and identify ways the scientific community can get involved and take action against these impacts and inequities.

 Learn more about the backgrounds and expertise of our panelists below!

 The Event Recording is Now Available On Demand!

 Editor-in-Chief, The Journal of Climate Change and Health